onur-zengin/python-cisco-iosxr/README.md

    For convenience in operations and diagnostics, a subThread's name will be comprised of the hostname of the router
     that it is relevant to.
 And the thread names will be included in every log line and alert produced by the program.

-   If for any reason one or more of the subThreads take too long (i.e. longer than the pre-defined running frequency of
+   If for any reason (such as a stalled SSH session) one or more of the subThreads take too long (i.e. longer than the
-    the mainThread) to complete, then the program will send out a dying gasp and terminate itself along with all active subThreads.
+    pre-defined running frequency of the mainThread) to complete, then the program will send out a dying gasp and terminate itself along with all active subThreads.
 The dying gasp will be issued by the MainThread as a `CRITICAL` severity alert including the name of all subThread(s) that were detected to be in _hung state_.
 This behaviour is designed intentionally.
-Although it may incur unintended interruptions to monitoring of the PNI status, it would otherwise constitute a greater risk to allow the program to continue while the reason of the delay / hang is unknown.
+Although this may incur unintended interruptions to monitoring, it would otherwise constitute a greater risk to allow the program to continue while the reason of the delay / hang is unknown.

 __5. NODE DISCOVERY__